langatfestus/langatfestus/README.md

 ### Hi there 👋
  I'm Festus Langat
 # About Me
-I am a junior back-end software engineer with a passion for building efficient and scalable web applications.
-My primary languages are Python and Django, which I use extensively in my projects.
-As a freelancer, I have experience in developing both web and mobile applications using Python, Java Script, Java, and Kotlin.
-My background in Business Management has given me a unique perspective on leveraging technology to streamline business operations.
+I am a software engineer with a passion for building efficient and scalable web applications.

 # What I Do
 Junior Back-end Software Engineer